sshaper/web230_examples/README.md

 * navigator - Examples using the navigator object.
 * time-functions - Examples using JavaScript time related functions.
 * websockets - Examples using JavaScript web sockets.
-* webworkers - Examples using JavaScript web workers
+* webworkers - Examples using JavaScript web workers.